Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Experiments

-Analogous to the output space discrimination, we further investigate feature-level discrimination that is input the encoder-extracted features into the discriminator to distinguish the type of degradation while the restoration network tries to confuse the discriminator to extract degradation-agnostic features.
-Quantitative experimental results are shown in Tab. \ref{table_fl}, as can be found, both feature-level and output space contribute to learning degradation-agnostic restoration capacity while our output space is more favored compared to the counterpart.
+\textbf{Feature-Level Discrimination vs. Output Space Discrimination.} Analogous to the output space discrimination, we further investigate feature-level discrimination that is input the encoder-extracted features into the discriminator to distinguish the type of degradation.
+Quantitative experimental results are shown in Tab. \ref{table_fl}, as can be found, both feature-level and output space contribute to learning degradation-independent restoration capacity while our output space is more favored compared to the counterparts.
 We conjecture that intermediate features containing high-level semantics are more prone to perplex the discriminator, which leads to weaker binding of the discriminator.
+Especially when performing discriminations at feature-level and output space simultaneously, the higher-level semantics can further disrupt the output space constraints.

-\subsubsection{Universal Output Space Discrimination}
+\textbf{Universal Output Space Discrimination}

-As mentioned above, our proposed output space discriminative learning scheme can be integrated into existing universal image restoration architectures boosting their performance under all-in-one setting.
-Similarly, TKL proposed by Chen \emph{et al.} can also be applied to existing algorithms, and we have compared the superiority and inferiority of the two approaches under a fair backbone.
-As presented in Tab. \ref{table_osd}, all algorithms show a significant performance improvement under the all-in-one setting when the learning scheme is equipped which is more obvious and noticeable than the TKL strategy.
-In particular, Restormer \cite{zamir2022restormer} and NAFNet \cite{chen2022simple} even surpass the extant state-of-the-art unified framework TKL \cite{chen2022learning} with the original backbone in their paper and our mechanism is more flexible and straightforward compared to the complex training process of TKL's two-stage strategy.
-The experiments provide strong evidence of the generality, universality, and effectiveness of our proposed output space discriminative learning scheme.
+As mentioned above, our proposed OSD scheme can be integrated into existing universal image restoration architectures boosting their performance under all-in-one setting.
+Similarly, TKL \cite{chen2022learning} proposed by Chen \emph{et al.} can also be applied to existing algorithms, and we have compared the superiority and inferiority of the two approaches under a fair backbone.
+As presented in Tab. \ref{table_osd}, all algorithms show a significant performance improvement under the all-in-one setting when the OSD scheme is equipped which is more obvious and noticeable than the TKL strategy.
+In particular, Restormer \cite{zamir2022restormer} and NAFNet \cite{chen2022simple} even surpass the extant state-of-the-art unified framework TKL \cite{chen2022learning} with the original backbone in their paper and our mechanism is more flexible and straightforward compared to TKL's multi-teacher distillation.